Stellantis/api-standards/content/http-protocol.md

 ## HTTP Status Codes

 > **HTTP status codes are used to indicate to the client the state of a request (success, error, information etc.) and bring an additional functional information.
-Refer to this list whenever you want to return responses.
-Limit to the codes below.**
+Refer to this list whenever you want to return responses only the codes below SHALL BE used.**

 | Code|Meaning       |Meaning
 |-----|-------------|-------------|